 Of course, the heart of our Bose Soundbar 500 vs. 700 comparison is the sound quality.
 And in our listening room, our audio experts agree that there’s one clear winner.

 PhaseGuide is an exclusive feature in some soundbars Bose produces.
-It’s an advanced audio technology that combines timing, direction, and the science behind how soundwaves work — combining everything to create surround sound even without physical speakers around the room.
+It’s an advanced audio technology that combines timing, direction, and the science behind how soundwaves work — combining everything to create surround sound system even without physical speakers around the room.

 In our tests, the Bose 700 produces a richer, better wall-to-wall sound compared to the 500.
-The vocals pop better as well, making movies and TV shows more enjoyable.
+The bass and vocals pop better as well, making movies and TV shows more enjoyable.
 As for the bass, the 700 produces deep and punchy low notes, although you could improve the bass by buying a separate subwoofer.

 With this broad soundstage, the Bose Soundbar 700 gives an outstanding performance in large rooms.
 With this Bose bar, the sound is more filling and immersive — and the 500 doesn’t match this quality when put in the same room.

 Also, another shortcoming of the 500 is its incompatibility with DTS.
 It can decode Dolby Digital, though, but the 700 can do both .

 That said, the 500 isn’t a terrible rig.
 It’s one of the tough competitors with other soundbars on the same playing field.
 It provides well-balanced highs and mids, with resonant bass that make movie-watching more enjoyable.